microsoft/mu_basecore/.pytool/Plugin/ImageValidation/ReadMe.md

 UEFI environment.
 Section alignment is verified at 4k as it is required for DXE memory protections, exclduing AARCH64 DXE_RUNTIME_DRIVER binaries, which are required to be 64K per the UEFI specifcation.
-Sections are verified **not** to be both Write and Execute as it is required by DXE memory protections.
+Sections are verified **not** to be both Write and Execute as it is required by DXE [Enhanced Memory Protections](https://microsoft.github.io/mu/WhatAndWhy/enhancedmemoryprotection/).

 These requirements can be expanded to IA32, ARM, etc, or overwritten for X64 and AARCH64 as defined in the configuration file provided via PE_VALIDATION_PATH.